 4. “Chocolate Donuts”

-This satirical piece is another rare work that was initially produced on canvas in a pink colorway (or “strawberry”).
+This satirical piece is another rare Banksy work that was initially produced on canvas in a pink colorway (or “strawberry”).
 It portrays a procession of police officers escorting a food truck with an oversized chocolate doughnut atop.
 The image can be seen as a complex criticism of military corruption and capitalism in America.
 The monochromatic motorcade earnestly guards the sugary treat, bringing into question the misplaced values and ethics of Western society.
-Draw your own conclusions and allow this to spark a discussion when you view it in person at the Banksy: the Immersive Expo, this summer in L.A.
+Draw your own conclusions and allow this to spark a discussion when you view one of the most iconic Bansky works in person at the Banksy: the Immersive Expo, this summer in L.A.

 “Napalm” or “Can’t Beat That Feeling,” reinvents one of the most poignant pictures in history, Nick Ut’s Pulitzer Prize-winning “The Terror of War,” which was taken during the Vietnam conflict.
 In the original heart-wrenching image, Vietnamese children are photographed while fleeing from napalm blasts in 1972 with a bare and terrified girl (Kim Phuc) as the focal point.
 Banksy’s recreation depicts the girl with the iconic characters Ronald McDonald and Mickey Mouse on either side of her, clutching her wrists.
 It creates a shocking contrast of realities while commenting on the destructive effects these glorified chains have on the foreign lands they occupy.
 This arresting print will be exhibited at Banksy: the Immersive Expo, this summer in L.A.